ellenjoos/ellenjoos.github.io/index.md

 ## Prizes

+04/2022 PhD thesis prize from the Société de Biologie de Strasbourg sponsored by ITI Neurostra

 01/2022 French-german price from Grand'Est - Promotion of Charles de Villers for the best PhD thesis in the category Science and Techniques-Engineering-Computer Science

 06/2019 DGPA e.V. poster prize 2019 at the 45th meeting of "Psychology and Brain"